 - Check the outside lighting around your house and replace bulbs and batteries that aren’t working.

-- If you have outdoor security cameras, make sure they haven’t been damaged by snow or harsh winter weather.
+- If you have outdoor security cameras, make sure they have not been damaged by snow or harsh winter weather.
 Check that camera lenses are focused on the areas you want them to cover.
 Clean lenses with a microfiber cloth and tighten all camera mounts.
 As summer approaches, you may want to protect your cameras from spider webs and insects that can obscure the view.
 One suggestion is to attach a dryer sheet to the outside of your camera with a rubber band (just make sure not to cover the lens); the strong smell will keep bugs away.
 You can also try looping a flea collar around the camera.

 - Remove leaves and other debris that have collected over the winter and place in large paper yard bags available at home improvement stores.
 Check the current waste management company procedures for proper disposal.